he426100/awesome-stars-he426100/README.md

 *   [Tencent/vConsole](https://github.com/Tencent/vConsole) - A lightweight, extendable front-end developer tool for mobile web page.

-*   [Jigsaw-Code/outline-apps](https://github.com/Jigsaw-Code/outline-apps) - Outline clients, developed by Jigsaw.
-The Outline clients use the popular Shadowsocks protocol, and lean on the Cordova and Electron frameworks to support Windows, Android / ChromeOS, Linux, iOS and macOS.
+*   [Jigsaw-Code/outline-apps](https://github.com/Jigsaw-Code/outline-apps) - Outline Client and Manager, developed by Jigsaw.
+Outline Manager makes it easy to create your own VPN server.
+Outline Client lets you share access to your VPN with anyone in your network, giving them access to the free and open internet.

 *   [socketio/socket.io](https://github.com/socketio/socket.io) - Realtime application framework (Node.JS server)